GUIDELINES FOR SPEAKERS

 What we can and can’t do, and why

 We will make every effort to make your 2021 Annual Conference experience as easy and valuable as possible.
 We will strive to make as much as possible live, but live presentations do come with more tech risks, and if these occur we’ll do our best to deal with them as swiftly as possible.
-Because of the size and nature of this event, and with multiple sessions taking place simultaneously we have to prioritise online stability and connectivity, this means that Sessions will be presented in Webinar mode, so only the speaker and convenors will be visible on screen, the audience will not.
+Because of the size and nature of this event, and with multiple sessions taking place simultaneously we have to prioritise online stability and connectivity, this means that Sessions will be presented in Webinar mode, so only the speaker presenting and convenors will be visible on screen, the other session speakers and audience will not.
 For smaller workshops and meet-ups we can make everyone visible and audio present.
 We are aware that people will want to ‘meet up’ and connect, and chat about sessions and papers online and it will be possible for delegates to set up online conversations (chat groups) with other delegates on the virtual event platform.
 We will try our best to make this online event as conducive to delegates needs as possible, with what is permissible.

 Tech, Tech, Tech